chrisjmccormick/personal-site/_posts/2018-08-31-blue-lake-backpacking-trip.md

 * Saturday: Continued on to *Baboon Lakes* and set up camp.
 Day hiked to *Sunset Lake*.
 * Sunday: Hiked all the way back out.

+Going in late August proved to be a good choice—there were very few mosquitos, I never even bothered to put repellent on and didn’t get bit once!

 # Trailhead

 We left Santa Barbara on a Friday morning at the end of August (8/24/18) and made our drive up.
 We grabbed our permit and some Taco Bell in Bishop, then drove out to the trailhead at Sabrina Lake.
 Despite being a backpacking trailhead (and appearing to have abundant parking!), there are signs all over Sabrina Lake Road saying no overnight parking, so we had to park about a half mile back up the road where 168 turns into Sabrina Lake Road.